google/fuzzer-test-suite/freetype2-2017/README.md

 As of September 6, 2017, this benchmark takes about 5 minutes using the provided seeds.

-This code version also contains an [integer overflow](https://bugs.chromium.org/p/oss-fuzz/issues/detail?id=2027), and it takes a long time to find by fuzzing.
+This version of freetype also contains an [integer overflow](https://bugs.chromium.org/p/oss-fuzz/issues/detail?id=2027), and it takes a long time to find by fuzzing.